dizzitt/darksun/docs/nasherquickstart.md

     git config --global user.name "<your name>"
     git config --global user.email "<your.email@address.com>"
     ```
 [Table of Contents](#hello!)
 ## Nasher
 ---
-Nasher is a command-line tool that uses and extends Neverwinter Tools to unpack, pack, compile and test modules ... really, it's just a great all-around tool that makes a module builer's life much easier.
-There are few prerequisites to installing nasher natively.
+Nasher is a command-line tool that uses and extends [Neverwinter Tools](https://github.com/niv/neverwinter.nim) to unpack, pack, compile and test modules ... really, it's just a great all-around tool that makes a module builder's life much easier.
+There are few prerequisites to installing Nasher natively.
 Nasher can be run via Docker, but it's much easier and more convenient to run it natively.
 If you do not want to install [nimble](#nimble), [neverwinter](#neverwinter) and [nasher](#nasher) onto your machine, there is a [docker option](#docker).

 #### Nimble
 Nimble is a package manager for the Nim programming language.
 Although you will probably only directly use this once during this setup, it is a pre-requistie for installing Nasher.

 1. Install choosenim to make installing nimble exceptionally easy.
 Go to the [choosenim releases page](https://github.com/dom96/choosenim/releases) and download the appropriate release for your operating system.
 If you selected a zipped file, unzip the files to your preferred location (they cannot be run directly from the zip file) and run the `runme.bat` batch file.
 This will install choosenim and add the nimble directory to your system PATH variable.

-    *Note:  If you receive an error in the next section that says nimble is not a known command (or something similar), it is because the path to nimble wasn't added to your system's path variable.
+    *Note:  If you receive an error in the next section that says nimble is not a known command (or something similar), it is because the path to nimble wasn't added to your system's path variable.*

 #### Neverwinter
 Neverwinter.nim is a set of tools that can convert the various file formats used by Neverwinter Nights into `.json` and other formats, which are text files readable by most text readers and easily handled by source control systems such as Git.
 Without these conversion tools, we would not be able to track file changes nor have the convenience of build tools such as Nasher.

 Since we've already installed Nimble, installing neverwinter.nim is extremely easy.

-1. In your command line utility, type the following
+1. In your command line utility:
     ```
     nimble install neverwinter
     ```

-    and press enter.

 #### Nasher
 Since we already have the nimble programming language installed via choosenim, installing Nasher is easy.

-1. In your command line utility, type the following
+1. In your command line utility, type:
     ```
     nimble install nasher
     ```
-2. After installation, you can verify by type the following:
+2. After installation, you can verify the version:
     ```
     nasher -v
     ```